Mount Turner (Alberta)

 Mount Turner is a 2806 m mountain summit located in the upper Spray River Valley of southern Banff National Park, in the Canadian Rockies of Alberta, Canada.
-Mount Turner in not visible from any road in Banff Park, however, it can be seen from Alberta Highway 742, also known as the Smith-Dorrien/Spray Trail in Kananaskis Country.
+Mount Turner is not visible from any road in Banff Park, however, it can be seen from Alberta Highway 742, also known as the Smith-Dorrien/Spray Trail in Kananaskis Country.
 Mount Turner's nearest higher peak is Cone Mountain, 2.91 km to the north.

 History

-Mount Turner was named in 1918 for Sir Richard Ernest William Turner (1871–1961), a Lieutenant-general in the Canadian Army who served during the Second Boer War and the First World War, and was a recipient of the Victoria Cross.
-Earlier in his career, he served in the Royal Canadian Dragoons with Sir Edward Whipple Bancroft Morrison in 1900.
+Mount Turner was named in 1918 for Sir Richard Turner (1871–1961), a Lieutenant-general in the Canadian Army who served during the Second Boer War and the First World War, and was a recipient of the Victoria Cross.
+Earlier in his career, he served in the Royal Canadian Dragoons with Sir Edward Morrison in 1900.
 Not coincidentally, Mount Morrison is situated two kilometres south of Mount Turner.

 The mountain's name was officially adopted in 1924 by the Geographical Names Board of Canada.